ModelarData/ModelarDB-RS/docs/dev/README.md

 one exists, e.g., the bug report if it is a bugfix, and as a new GitHub issue otherwise.

 ## Structure
-The ModelarDB project consists of the following crates:
+The ModelarDB project consists of the following crates and major components:

 - [modelardb_client](/crates/modelardb_client) - ModelarDB's command-line client in the form of the binary `modelardb`.
+  - **Helper** - Enhances the command-line client with autocompletion of keywords and names.
 - [modelardb_common](/crates/modelardb_common) - Library providing shared functions, macros, and types for use by the other crates.
+  - **Metadata** - Manages metadata stored in Delta Lake, e.g., information about the tables' schema and compressed data.
+  - **Arguments** - Parses command-line arguments and serializes and deserializes arguments for use with Apache Arrow Flight.
+  - **Errors** - Error type used throughout the ModelarDB project, a single error type is used throughout the ModelarDB project for simplicity.
+  - **Macros** - Macros for extracting an array from a `RecordBatch` and extracting all arrays from a `RecordBatch` with compressed segments.
+  - **Parser** - Extension to Apache DataFusion's SQL parser so it can create model tables with a timestamp, one or more fields, and zero or more tags.
+  - **Schemas** - Schemas used throughout the ModelarDB project, e.g., for buffers and for Apache Parquet files with compressed segments.
+  - **Types** - Types used throughout the ModelarDB project, e.g., for representing timestamps and different kinds of error bounds.
 - [modelardb_compression](/crates/modelardb_compression) - Library providing lossless and lossy model-based compression of time series.
-- [modelardb_server](/crates/modelardb_server) - The ModelarDB server in the form of the binary `modelardbd`.
+  - **Models** - Multiple types of models used for compressing time series within different kinds of error bounds (possible 0% error).
+  - **Compression** - Compresses univariate time series within a user-defined error bounds (possible 0% error) and outputs compressed segments.
+  - **Merge** - Merges compressed segments if possible within the error bound to further decrease the amount of storage bandwidth required.
+  For example, if a time series has the same structure at the end of a batch of data points and the start of the following batch of data points.
+  - **Types** - Types used throughout modelardb_compression, e.g., for creating compressed segments and accumulating batches of them.
-- [modelardb_manager](/crates/modelardb_manager) - The ModelarDB manager in the form of the binary `modelardbm`.
+- [modelardb_manager](/crates/modelardb_manager) - ModelarDB's manager in the form of the binary `modelardbm`.

-## Components
-Each major component in the ModelarDB server is described to support further development of the components and ease integration between components.

-The ModelarDB server consists of the following major components:
-- **Arrow Flight API** - Provides a public interface to interact with the ModelarDB server.
-- **Storage Engine** - Manages all uncompressed and compressed data in the ModelarDB server.
-- **Compression** - Implements functionality for compressing time-series data using model-based compression.
-- **Query Engine** - Provides functionality for querying data that is ingested by the ModelarDB server.
-- **Metadata Manager** - Provides an interface to interact with the metadata database that contains information about the database schema and compressed data.
-- **Configuration Manager** - Manages the configuration of the ModelarDB server and provides functionality for updating the configuration.

-Furthermore, ModelarDB also includes a manager that is responsible for administering a cluster of ModelarDB server nodes and providing a consistent database schema.
-The manager also links external components, such as the metadata database and the object store for compressed data, to the ModelarDB server nodes to ensure access to external components is consistent.

-The ModelarDB manager consists of the following major components:
-- **Arrow Flight API** - Provides a public interface to interact with the ModelarDB manager.
-- **Cluster Manager** - Manages all edge and cloud nodes currently controlled by the ModelarDB manager and provides functionality for balancing query workloads between multiple cloud nodes.
+  - **Cluster** - Manages edge and cloud nodes currently controlled by the ModelarDB manager and provides functionality for balancing query workloads across multiple cloud nodes.
-- **Metadata Manager** - Provides an interface to interact with the metadata database that contains information about the manager itself, the nodes controlled by the manager, and the database schema and compressed data in the cluster.
+  - **Metadata** - Manages metadata stored in Delta Lake, e.g., information about the manager itself, the nodes controlled by the manager, and the database schema and compressed data in the cluster.
+  - **Remote** - A public interface for interacting with the ModelarDB manager using Apache Arrow Flight.
+- [modelardb_query](/crates/modelardb_query) - Library providing integration with Apache DataFusion for query processing.
+  - **Optimizer** - Rules for rewriting Apache DataFusion's physical plans for model tables so aggregates are computed from compressed segments instead of from reconstructed data points.
+  - **Query** - Types that implement traits provided by Apache DataFusion so SQL queries can be executed for ModelarDB tables.
+- [modelardb_server](/crates/modelardb_server) - ModelarDB's server in the form of the binary `modelardbd`.
+  - **Storage** - Manages uncompressed data, compresses uncompressed data, manages compressed data, and writes compressed data to Delta Lake.
+  - **Configuration** - Manages the configuration of the ModelarDB server and provides functionality for updating the configuration.
+  - **Context** - A type that contains all of the components in ModelarDB server and makes it easy to share and access them.
+  - **Data Folders** - A type for managing data and metadata in a local data folder, an S3 bucket, or an Azure Blob Store container.
+  - **Manager** - Manages metadata related to ModelarDB manager and provides functionality for interacting with ModelarDB manager.
+  - **Remote** - A public interface to interact with the ModelarDB server using Apache Arrow Flight.

 ## Development
 All code must be formatted according to the [Rust Style Guide](https://github.com/rust-dev-tools/fmt-rfcs/blob/master/guide/guide.md)